drewstinnett/gout/README.md

 ### TSV (Tab Separated Values)

 Here be dragons, this is one I wrote.
 Intention here is to have a simple way to print out a data structure in a way that grep and the like can parse it.
-It's a little junky right now, but give it time 😁